solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 But it doesn't end there.
 For most stuff you buy, you can readily assess their worth by using them.
 The defects and problems of IT products become apparent very slowly and only through extensive use of the software/service.
-Unless your IT subcontractor is making deliberate effort to ensure that they are building something that actually helps you, they will be long gone by the time you have gathered enough experience to know what you should be asking for.
+Unless your IT supplier is making deliberate effort to ensure that they are building something that actually helps you, they will be long gone by the time you have gathered enough experience to know what you should be asking for.